code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 The `spring-boot-starter` dependency is the core starter, it includes auto-configuration, logging, and YAML support.
 The `spring-boot-starter-test` includes the dependencies for testing Spring Boot applications with libraries that include [JUnit](http://junit.org/junit4/){:target="_blank"}, [Hamcrest](http://hamcrest.org/JavaHamcrest/){:target="_blank"} and [Mockito](http://site.mockito.org/){:target="_blank"}.

-A dependency to `spring-kafka` is added.
-We also include `spring-kafka-test` in order to have access to an embedded Kafka broker when running our unit test.
+A dependency on `spring-kafka` is added.
+We also include `spring-kafka-test` to have access to an embedded Kafka broker when running our unit test.

 > Note that the **version of Spring Kafka is linked to the version of the Apache Kafka client** that is used.
 You need to align the version of Spring Kafka to the version of the Kafka broker you connect to.
 For more information consult [the complete Kafka client compatibility list](https://spring.io/projects/spring-kafka#kafka-client-compatibility){:target="_blank"}.